xplosionmind/old.tommi.space/_notes/public/Self debugging.md

 		1. Try to come up with a solution
 		1. think if there may be other solutions
 		2. reflect on the applicability of those solutions
-1. Take a few other minutes tinkering about the conclusion you got to and appreciate what's been achieved.
+1. Take a few other minutes tinkering about the conclusion you got to and appreciate what’s been achieved.
 Not much has been achieved?
 Start a new debug

 <br>
 <br>